 AWS SSO is integrated with AWS Organizations, enabling you to select one or more accounts from your organization and grant users access to these accounts.
 No additional configuration is required in the individual accounts.
 With just a few clicks, you can grant users access to all of the AWS accounts being used for an application or by a team.

 Using AWS Single Sign-On (SSO), you can manage SSO access for multiple AWS accounts centrally.
 When users sign in to their personalized user portals, they will see all of their assigned roles in AWS accounts in one place.

 With AWS SSO, you can also centrally manage users’ permissions to AWS resources in your AWS accounts when they access the AWS Management Console through the user portal.
 You can assign users different sets of permission based on common job functions and customize these permissions to meet your specific requirements.
 For instance, you can assign developers full administrative permissions in their test accounts, but only grant them job-specific permissions, such as database or network administrator, in production accounts.

-Microsoft Active Directory integration
+Connects with Microsoft Active Directory